 Both six-lens, wide-angle cameras on the back of the phone were co-developed with Leica, and Sony makes the 12-megapixel camera sensors.
 One camera shoots in color, and the other captures detail in monochrome (black and white).
 Meanwhile, the wide-angle lenses provide post-shot depth-of-field adjustment.

 Huawei proved it could make a good camera with the Huawei P8, but Leica’s technology elevates the camera quality on the P9.
-Last year, the P8’s camera wasn’t as good as the one on the LG G4 or the LG V10; but this year, the P9 is ready to take on the LG G5 and Samsung’s Galaxy S7.
+In 2015, the P8’s camera wasn’t as good as the one on the LG G4 or the LG V10; but in 2016, the P9 was ready to take on the LG G5 and Samsung’s Galaxy S7.
+What’s interesting is that in 2017, the P9’s camera still has the ability to take some stunning shots, showing just how right Huawei got the phone’s camera.

 A camera that inspires creativity